->lobular bronchopneumonia: Patchy consolidation.

-Iobar pneumonia: consolidation

-of a large portion of a lobe or of an entire lobe
+- Lobular bronchopneumonia: Patchy consolidation. - Lobar pneumonia: consolidationof a large portion of a lobe or of an entire lobe characterized by vascular engorgement, intraalveolar fluid with few neutrophils, and numerous bacteria.

-LOBAR PNEUMONIA
+Lobar pneumonia

-four stages of the inflammatory response have classically been described:
+- four stages of the inflammatory response have classically been described: - A. congestion: